Kiteretsu77/This_and_That_VDM/README.md

 # This_and_That_VDM
-This is the official implementation of VDM part of This&amp;That: Language-Gesture Controlled Video Generation for Robot Planning
+This is the official implementation of VDM part of This&amp;That: Language-Gesture Controlled Video Generation for Robot Planning.

+Coming Soon.